Grammarsalad/B_Kits/README.md

 **Alteration Overview**:

-- The two aspects of the bard class that I consider to be 'radical' are the custom spell progression, the custom spell list, and the alteration to how the bard song works (i.e. increases in potency over time, lasts for a number of rounds after the bard has stopped performing, is disabled for a period, and is generally limited in some other respect.)
+- The three aspects of the bard class that I consider to be 'radical' are the custom spell progression, the custom spell list, and the alteration to how the bard song works (i.e. increases in potency over time, lasts for a number of rounds after the bard has stopped performing, is disabled for a period, and is generally limited in some other respect.)

 - All bards can specialize (++) in any fighting style, and gain mastery (+++) in two weapon fighting.

+- Bards will be restricted in the kinds of magic they can initially learn.
+In particular, they cannot learn many evocation or necromancy spells (some kits are exceptions to this).
+But, they will have an opportunity to learn special spells via 'song books' that they can find or purchase in their trails.

 - Bards can be of any alignment